zydou/arti/doc/dev/notes/memory-limit.md

     shared: Arc<Shared>

   pub struct Receiver<T> {
-  struct ReceiverInner<T> { // Just so we don't expose RawParticipant impl
+  struct ReceiverInner<T> { // Just so we don't expose Participant impl
     // We'd like to use futures::stream::Peekable but it doesn't have sync try_peek
     peeked: Option<Entry<T>>,
     rx: mpsc::Receiver<Entry<T>>,